-This help article refers to Minecraft for Xbox One, mobile, VR, and Windows 10.
+This help article refers to Minecraft for Xbox One, mobile, VR, and Windows 10 and Nintendo Switch.
 For help with setting up a Minecraft: Java Edition server, please go here.

 Q: What is a dedicated Bedrock server?